-During Spring 2020, Halvorson served as site director for the PLU IHON/Oxford program, which involved teaching and work with students at Regent's Park College, St. Anne's College, and St. Benet's Hall.
-Research projects in history of technology based at the Bodleian Library through Spring 2020.
+During Spring 2020 and Fall 2022, Halvorson served as site director for the PLU IHON/Oxford program, which involved teaching and work with students at Regent's Park College, St. Anne's College, and St. Benet's Hall.
+Research projects in history of technology and social impact work based at the Bodleian Library.